MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/assess-office-compatibility.md

 ### Prepare help desk and users for change

 Your Help Desk should be ramped up on Office and ready to support users.
-They should start by going to the [Microsoft 365 Training](https://support.microsoft.com/training).
+They should start by going to [Microsoft 365 Training](https://support.microsoft.com/training).

 ## Related articles